 Composition and structure

-Finnfoam is a cell plastic primarily made of polystyrene.
-Polystyrene is not hazardous to health and is frequently used as a packaging material for foods.
-Polystyrene is a recyclable plastic, which can be re-melted and used again as a raw material.
+Finnfoam is a cellular plastic whose primary material is polystyrene.
+Polystyrene is not hazardous to health.
+Polystyrene is widely used as packing material for foodstuffs.
+Polystyrene is a thermoplastic material that can be melted down and reused.

 Another important raw material used in the production of the Finnfoam expanded polystyrene is carbon dioxide, which is sourced, among other things, from industrial emissions, and is thus environmentally friendly.
 The carbon dioxide escapes from the panels and is replaced with air within few weeks from manufacturing.
 Polystyrene and carbon dioxide amount to approximately 96–98% of the raw materials used.
 In addition, Finnfoam includes various additives such as coloring agents, process stabilizers, and modifier regulators for the cell structure.

 No CFC, HCFC or HFC gases or fire retardants that contain hazardous bromine compounds are used in the manufacturing of Finnfoam.
 Neither do any gases, particles or fibers that are hazardous to health evaporate or release from Finnfoam.
 Finnfoam has been rated M1 for emissions, which stands for the best quality of indoor air.

 |PS Lattia 100

 (F-300 32 kg/m3)